hejiepn/massive_parallel_fir_filter/docs/project/high_level.rst

 * operating environment (e.g. hardware connected to the FPGA)
 * all connections to the environment using descriptive signal names
 * all HDL modules
-* all connections between the HDL modules using descriptive signal names
+* all major connections between the HDL modules using descriptive signal names

 Focus should be the student level and your modules, the rest of the (supplied) rvlab shall be drawn in an abstracted manner.